darwinia-network/crab-docs/docs/builders/interact/oz-remix.md

 ### Deploying an ERC721 Token

-For this example, an ERC721 token will be deployed to Crab.
+For this example, an ERC721 token will be deployed to Pangolin.
 The final code used combines different contracts from OpenZeppelin:

  - **ERC721** — ERC721 token implementation with the optional features from the base interface.
 Includes the supply mechanism with a `_mint` function but needs to be explicitly called from within the main contract
  - **Burnable** — extension to allow tokens to be destroyed by their owners (or approved addresses)